craiga/craiga/manual.markdown

 ## Things I love

+- Hearing feedback from users of the things I build.
-- Forming genuine relationships with my colleagues.
+- Being social with my colleagues.

 ## Other things to know about me